techlib/celus/docs/install.rst

 ------------------

-The playbook does not attempt to configure Apache (or other webserver) in any way as there are many things that need to be set up there besides `Celus`.
-Below are examples of how we integrate `Celus` with Apache.
+The playbook does not attempt to configure Apache (or other webserver) in any way as there are many things that need to be set up there besides `CELUS`.
+Below are examples of how we integrate `CELUS` with Apache.

-Celus (as a Django application) uses WSGI to integrate with the server.
+CELUS (as a Django application) uses WSGI to integrate with the server.
 We use the ``mod_wsgi`` Apache module to accomplish this.
 At first you need to install the module:

 >>> yum install python3-mod_wsgi

-Then you need to integrate `Celus` into your Apache configuration.
+Then you need to integrate `CELUS` into your Apache configuration.
 We use the following config in the ``VirtualHost`` part of config for our deployment::

     # Django stuff - mod_wsgi